Halukka

-The halukka, also spelled haluka, halukkah or chalukah (חלוקה, meaning distribution) was an organized collection and distribution of charity funds for Jewish residents of the Land of Israel (the Holy Land).
+The halukka, also spelled haluka, halukkah or chalukah (חלוקה, meaning distribution), was an organized collection and distribution of charity funds intended for Jewish residents of the Land of Israel (Eretz Yisrael or the Holy Land).

 General method of operation

-Sympathizing Jews in a diaspora city or district would form a standing committee, presided over by a gabbai, to supervise collections and to remit funds semiannually to the managers of the halukkah, located in Jerusalem.
-The halukkahs policy was to divide funds equally in thirds: one-third was distributed to yeshiva scholars, one-third was distributed to poor widows and orphans, and for temporary relief to helpless men, and one-third was used to defray Jewish community expenses.
-The distributions were made semiannually, before the Passover and the New-Year festivals.
+Sympathizing Jews in a diaspora city or district would form a standing committee, overseen by a gabbai, to manage collections and send funds semiannually to the Halukkah managers in Jerusalem.
+The distribution policy typically divided funds into three equal parts: one-third for yeshiva scholars, one-third for poor widows, orphans, and temporary relief for helpless men, and the final third to cover Jewish community expenses.
+These distributions usually occurred semi-annually before the Passover and New-Year festivals.